What Does It Mean To Eat The Frog?

 Before ending your workday, review tomorrow’s responsibilities and select your primary frog.
 Write this task at the top of your priority list and gather any resources you’ll need for completion.
 This preparation eliminates morning decision-making and reduces barriers to immediate action.

-Step 2: Morning Ritual Design
+Step 2: Morning Ritual Habits

-Step 3: Environment Optimization
+Step 3: Optimize Your Environment

 Prepare your workspace for maximum focus before beginning your frog.
-Remove distractions, silence notifications, and ensure all necessary tools are readily available.
+Remove distractions, silence notifications, and ensure all necessary tools are available.
 Consider using website blockers or airplane mode to eliminate digital temptations.

 Step 4: Time Boxing